 ROOT VEGETABLES

 I absolutely love root vegetables!
 I would turn down green, leafy vegetables any time for something like turnip, potato, beets, parsnips, etc. In fact, you can find many of my favourite root vegetable recipes here at Lord Byron’s Kitchen.
 They’re super versatile and healthy too.
-If I’m not mashing them like you see here in this Mashed Turnip and Carrots with Herb Butter recipe, I’m preparing them as a soup, a side, or even a snack!
+If I’m not mashing them as you see here in this Mashed Turnip and Carrots with Herb Butter recipe, I’m preparing them as a soup, a side, or even a snack!
 For example, have you ever tried to make your own Vegetable Chips?
 So good!

-When it comes to sides, I’m always in the mood to eat Maple Glazed Squash, or Rosemary Roasted Radishes, or Oven Roasted Beets.
+When it comes to sides, I’m always in the mood to eat Maple Glazed Squash, Rosemary Roasted Radishes, or Oven Roasted Beets.
 And, if I’m to recommend soups using root vegetables, it would be a disservice not to mention my all-time favourite soup, which is this Poor Man’s Soup.
 Oh my, I could eat that every day and never grow tired of it!
 I have another soup that has both root veggies and lentils.
 It’s certainly a protein-filled vegetarian soup perfect for colder weather dinners.

 MASHED VEGETABLES ARE A FAMILY FAVOURITE